 *For the Early Bird Rate, full payment must be made by the Early Bird Deadline.

-* A FREE MONTH OF UNLIMITED YOGA CLASSES begins the day you pay your full tuition!
+A FREE MONTH OF UNLIMITED YOGA CLASSES begins the day the program starts!
 No refunds within 31 days before the program begins, and refunds requested more than 31 days before the program begins lose $150 processing fee only.